gravitir/secretify-quickstart/README.md

 ## Installation

 This step-by-step installation guide is intended for testing and development purposes and should not be used in a production environment.

-Please note that it includes a reverse proxy (Traefik) configuration that is only exposed via Port 80 (HTTP).
-If you intend to expose the application via HTTPS, configure Traefik accordingly, or utilize your own reverse proxy for custom configuration.
+If you're using Docker in a local environment, you can proceed with the intended guide.
+However, if you plan to expose your Secretify instance publicly, follow the secure variant as Secretify requires HTTPS for proper functionality in a public setting.

 ### Step 1: Login to the Private Docker Registry